SapporoNichidaiRobot/Regulations/README.md

 # Regulations
-This is regulation of Regulation.
+This is regulation of SNJRC.